A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 How we reviewed the rice cookers

-We asked around some random Asian and Western folks who like rice and other Asian meals with the same question above and found out that they want a few more things from just the automated part of electric rice cookers.
+We asked around some random Asian and Western folks who like rice and other Asian meals the same question.
+Surprisingly, we foun out that they want a few more things from the automated part of electric rice cookers.

 - Well cooked rice.